OvermindDL1/asn1ex/README.md

 and asn1ex as a dependency:

-- `{:asn1ex, git: "git://github.com/vicentfg/asn1ex.git"}`
+- `{:asn1ex, git: "git://github.com/OvermindDL1/asn1ex.git"}`

-Other configuration options:
+Other configuration options, added within the project list in mix.exs:

 - `:asn1_paths` - directories to find source files.
 Defaults to `["asn1"]`.